-Screen shot from PhotoModeler Pro 5 of 1801 British Officer’s Quarters kitchen, Hassel Island, Virgin Islands National Park.
-Model by Nick DeBlois, Reid Horton, and Karen Horton
+Video from PhotoModeler Pro 5 of 1801 British Officer’s Quarters kitchen, Hassel Island, Virgin Islands National Park.
+Model by Nick DeBlois, Reid Horton, and Karen Horton:

 The cistern is a short distance from the kitchen.

-Screen shot from PhotoModeler Pro 5 of cistern at 1801 British Officers Quarters, Hassel Island, Virgin Islands National Park.
-Model by Patrick Dean.
+Video from PhotoModeler Pro 5 of cistern at 1801 British Officers Quarters, Hassel Island, Virgin Islands National Park.
+Model by Patrick Dean:

 Back to Virtual Preservation of Colonial Structures